 Many times, the hardest part of these kinds of projects is coming up with artwork.
 It’s line art, which is relatively straightforward to convert to CAD and thence to CAM and finally g-code.
 But getting decent line art to start can be a pain.
 Especially for non-artists.

-Jason and I have big plans for the page, so stay tuned.
+I have big plans for the page, so stay tuned.
 If you haven’t already subscribed to our email newsletter, get hooked up right below so you don’t miss out as new developments unfold.

 Optimizing Your CAM for DXF Cutting Files